ephedras/FacialEmotionRecognition/README.md

 ```
 ## Disclaimer
 Majority of the code is taken from opencv and Modified using prompt engineering and debugged manually which were not fixed by prompting.
+Lot of bugs and optimisation issues might be there.
+This is just a helper code.
+Have fun!